Fun Facts:

 • Jared cannot sing, remember jokes, or swim very well.

-• Jared works out of the San Francisco Bay Area, San Diego, & Atlanta.
+• Jared works out of the San Francisco Bay Area, San Diego, & Minneapolis.

 Bio:

 Growing up in Lodi, CA, he became interested in film by making skateboard movies in high school.
 Jared moved to the San Diego area to attend Point Loma Nazarene University.
 Jared earned his B.A. in Media Communication (emphasis in Production) and minored in Youth Ministry.
-He worked in youth ministry for 16 years and earned a Masters in Spiritual Formation from Northwest Nazarene University and was ordained as an elder in the Church of the Nazarene in 2013.
-He will complete his Masters of Divinity in May 2018.
+He worked in youth ministry for 16 years, earned a Masters of Divinity from Northwest Nazarene University, and was ordained as an elder in the Church of the Nazarene in 2013.

-Jared currently serves as one of the Atlanta Film Society’s Filmmakers in Residence.
-He has worked, mentored, taught, crewed, written, and directed over 60 short films and 4 feature films that have won awards all over the world.
+Jared also began a film company in 2014 that has grown into People People Media Foundation (follow that link for projects).
+He served as an Atlanta Film Society’s Filmmakers in Residence and as a 2024 Likewise Director’s Fellow.
 Jared honed his filmmaking abilities under the guidance of a quality group of filmmakers in San Diego, including Destin Cretton, Lowell Frank, Brad Kester, and Joel P. West.
 Most notably, he was the First AD on Cretton’s Short Term 12, which won the Grand Jury Prize for short filmmaking at Sundance in 2009, as well as the First AD on the 2012 Sundance feature film I AM NOT A HIPSTER.
+He has since produced 24 short films and 4 feature films that have won awards all over the world.